Siri’s poor performance has opened iOS to every AI assistant from Alexa to Watson

 That’s not going to happen: Apple is certainly going to save a place (and the easiest means of access) for Siri on its own devices.
 But even though Siri exists on nearly every iPhone, iPad, iPod, Apple Watch, Apple TV, HomePod, and Mac that Apple sells today, no one loves using it.
 Apple’s rivals know this, and they’re leveraging Apple’s lethargy with Siri to make AI inroads with disenchanted users.

 Between their dedicated assistants and standalone features in other apps, Amazon, Google, IBM, and Microsoft are providing just how ubiquitous — and useful — AI is becoming for iOS users.
+Once an Apple user feels comfortable relying on Amazon or Google for one set of services, other services and quite possibly device purchases will likely follow.
 Unless Apple figures out a way to turn things around, the fact that Siri arrived early to the “virtual assistant” party won’t mean much — it may just keep sitting alone in the corner as Apple’s frenemies lure its customers away.